jeremyevans/tilt/README.md

 * It does not support named blocks

 You can pass the `:fixed_locals` option when creating the template to fix the local variables.
-This will only compile a single template method per template.
+This will only compile a single template method per template (per scope class, see below).
 The value of the `:fixed_locals` option is a Ruby method parameter string, which should start and end with parentheses.
 For example, if the template does not use local variables, you can set it to `"()"`.
 This will cause an ArgumentError